On Second Thought

 Designing for Integrity

-They name non-negotiables before pressure arrives, so the standard exists before the moment that will test it.
+They define non-negotiables before pressure arrives, so the standard exists before the moment that tests it.
+They align incentives with their professed values, knowing misaligned incentives will eventually override intentions.

 These are not philosophical gestures.
-They are architectural decisions.
+They are structural choices.

-Integrity is not maintained primarily by intensity.
+Integrity is not primarily maintained by conviction.
 It is maintained by design.